 How to pass?
 Before letting a computer, mobile device, or thumb drive leave your possession, work with an IT professional to destroy the data on them.
-There are two safe ways to destroy hard drives: 1) by hammering or crushing the data module, 2) by using a special program to overwrite the data many times.
+There are three safe ways to destroy hard drives: 1) by hammering or crushing the data module, 2) by using a special program to overwrite the data many times, or 3) encrypting the drive with a long (16+ character) key.
 Make sure to shred documents and CDs before you get rid of them.

 How to fail?
 Selling your old work computers to someone who uses IT forensic techniques to read the sensitive data stored in them.
 Let someone borrow a thumb drive which previously stored sensitive information (even if it was “deleted”).
 Throw any of these devices in the trash without destroying the data first.